Need Legal Help?

 “Right to sue” letters (handling lawsuits related to EEOC complaints about workplace discrimination).

-Please note that what we can help with depends on where you live, details of the situation, and current staff bandwidth to take on new cases.
+Please note that what we can help with depends on where you live, the details of the situation, and the current staff bandwidth to take on new cases.

 Charlottesville Area: